lumi-a/masters-thesis/thesis.typ

   )
   Here, the peak-capacity of the warehouse is only $10$ for both flour and sugar, so $π_Opt$ is a better choice than $π$ regardless of the tradeoff between the cost of flour-warehouse space and sugar-warehouse space.

-  For a different visualisation, we can trace the state of the warehouse in a phase-portrait:
+  For a different visualisation, we can trace the state of the warehouse in phase-space:

   #figure(
     h(1fr) + draw-gasoline.trace-permutation(iterative-rounding-permutation, deliveries, production, green, (-1, 12), (-1, 15), true) + h(2fr) + draw-gasoline.trace-permutation(opt-permutation, deliveries, production, blue, (-1, 12), (-1, 15), true) + h(1fr),
-    caption: [The phase-portraits of the warehouses of $π$ (left) and $π_Opt$ (right), along with the smallest rectangles containing all points.], ) <example-cookies-phase-portrait>
+    caption: [Tracing the states of the warehouses of $π$ (left) and $π_Opt$ (right) in phase-space, along with the smallest rectangles containing all points.], ) <example-cookies-phase-space>

   The width and height of the smallest rectangle encompassing all those points is exactly the maximum capacity that our flour-warehouse and sugar-warehouse require.